-The King Cole Bar in NYC is a favorite of mine!
+The King Cole Bar in NYC is one of my favorite haunts

 The King Cole Bar might be one of the most beautiful bars in town, if not the world.
 Since New York City has few of these legendary haunts remaining, when I have a chance to stop by one for an evening, I can’t resist.
 If you’re at all curious about this storied tavern and think you might like to indulge yourself, here’s what you should know.